jalsarraf0/ai-chat-cli/README.md

 > **ai‑chat‑cli** is a lightweight, cross‑platform command‑line interface for interacting with GPT‑style large language models (LLMs).
 > Written in pure **Go**, it streams answers in real‑time, keeps your history, and supports an extensible plug‑in system — all in a single ≈ 6 MiB binary.

+## Quick Setup
+1. Download a release or clone the repo and run `./setup.sh` to install.
+2. `export OPENAI_API_KEY="sk-..."`
+3. Run `ai-chat-cli` and start typing.
+4. Changed your mind? run `./uninstall.sh` to remove everything.

 ---